cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 bosh -d logsearch vms
 ```

-For the VM with an instance name beginning with "kibana", take note of the value
+For the VM with an instance name beginning with "ingestor", take note of the value
 from the `VM CID` column, which is the actual ID of the EC2 instance.
 Use this
 value to find the VM in the AWS EC2 console.